sanskarshukla2323/urban-price/README.md

 - Click on "New codespace" to launch a new Codespace environment.
 - Edit files directly within the Codespace and commit and push your changes once you're done.

-## What technologies are used for this project?

-This project is built with:

-- Vite
-- TypeScript
-- React
-- shadcn-ui
-- Tailwind CSS

-## How can I deploy this project?

-Simply open [Lovable](https://lovable.dev/projects/e89c0ef2-7a66-4e47-ba34-5d5a60d0f3f2) and click on Share -> Publish.

-## Can I connect a custom domain to my Lovable project?

 Yes, you can!